Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 In general, the hierarchy of branding elements to be used should be (from largest to smallest space available) wordmarks, then logos, then regular text.

 Always leave padding around the edges of any logo and wordmark.
-Specific ratios don't really matter as long as the padding is even on all sides and the respective branding doesn't appear too large.
+For logos, try to keep the padding such that the logo image is always displayed as an integer multiple of 64x64, since that minimizes pixel distortion when rendered on low-resolution screens.

 <img src="/images/manuals/branding-guidelines/padding.png" class="center">
 <i class="center">Left: Correct padding and scaling of the logo.
 Right: Incorrect padding and sizing.</i>